snapshot-labs/snapshot-docs/faq/im-a-snapshot-user/voting-strategies.md

 <summary>I am not a developer, can someone work on my strategy for money?</summary>

 Yes.
-You can create an issue on [https://github.com/snapshot-labs/snapshot-strategies/issues](https://github.com/snapshot-labs/snapshot-strategies/issues) and then post in on the [#developers](https://discord.com/channels/707079246388133940/747050056422785055) channel on Discord.
+You can create an issue on [https://github.com/snapshot-labs/score-api/issues](https://github.com/snapshot-labs/score-api/issues) and then post in on the [#developers](https://discord.com/channels/707079246388133940/747050056422785055) channel on Discord.

 \
-Snapshot is not reponsible for the agreement between you and the contributors.
+Snapshot is not responsible for the agreement between you and the contributors.

 </details>